wsm6636/end-to-end/README.md

 In each step, the machines loads the results from the previous step, randomly creates necessary resources like task sets and cause-effect chains, and saves the results in the corresponsing folder in output.

+Besides that, there are two experiments for the runtime evaluation:
+1. Dependency between number of jobs and runtime
+2. Dependency between number of tasks and runtime for different hyperperiod maxima

+The results of both experiments are stored in the folder output/runtime.

 ### Deployment

 The following steps explain how to deploy this framework on the machine: